apache/flink/docs/tutorials/streaming_analytics.md

 time flavors.
 There are significant tradeoffs between these two types of time windows.
 With processing time windowing you have to accept these limitations:

-* can not process historic data,
+* can not correctly process historic data,
 * can not correctly handle out-of-order data,
 * results will be non-deterministic,